 We hosted eight clinics at the NWF Center serving 2,166.
 When the volume increased, Twin Rivers Unified School District opened up the school parking lot to accommodate the exponential increase in individuals and families lined up to be vaccinated.
 Since moving to the Grant High School campus, NWF continues to support the clinic with educational outreach, workforce development and on-site clinic support.
 At Grant High School, over 3,500 people have been vaccinated.
 Neighborhood Wellness Foundation continues to support the clinic which serves our the neighborhood families every Saturday until June or beyond.

-Unable to return to in-person school in the fall of 2020, NWF created a social distance space for our Innovator’s Academy students to address the social isolation and to improve academic engagement and achievement.
+Unable to return to in-person school in the fall of 2020, NWF created a social distance space for our Twin River Unified School District students to address the social isolation and to improve academic engagement and achievement.
 We provide positive outdoor educational experiences to relieve trauma and cultivate new prospective.

 NWF will remain connected to our neighbors to provide food and other essentials, mental health support, delivery of accurate information, and other resource needs.